 Unfortunately, Analyn’s situation is not unique.
 While never intentional, improper feeding practices — especially for children with special needs — is an issue in care centers all around the world.
 It’s an issue that can negatively impact the rest of a child’s life.

-“Poor feeding practices can cause not just aspiration,” says Emily DeLacey, the director of Holt’s nutrition program, “but also pneumonia, choking, poor nutrient absorption, emotional trauma and other psychological and developmental ailments.”
+“Poor feeding practices can cause not just aspiration,” says Emily DeLacey, the director of Holt’s nutrition and health programs, “but also pneumonia, choking, poor nutrient absorption, emotional trauma and other psychological and developmental ailments.”